paketo-buildpacks/go/rfcs/0000-restructure-go.md

 In the new structure there will be 5 buildpacks as opposed to 3 they will be as follows.

 * `go-dist`: functions the same as the current go-compiler
-* go-mod-vendor: executes `go mod vendor` to put dependencies into a common vendored location
+* `go-mod-vendor`: executes `go mod vendor` to put dependencies into a common vendored location
-* dep: responsible for installing the dep dependency
+* `dep`: responsible for installing the dep dependency
-* dep-ensure: executes `dep ensure` to put dependencies into a common vendored location
+* `dep-ensure`: executes `dep ensure` to put dependencies into a common vendored location
-* go-build: builds the go binary and writes a start command for the app
+* `go-build`: builds the go binary and writes a start command for the app

 The order groupings would look as follows.
 ```toml